OrenCPC/guide-add-to-mobile-wallet-android/README.md

 //If kotlin plugins are not added then below dependencies require to add to kotlin coroutines used by SDK. implementation "org.jetbrains.kotlinx:kotlinx-coroutines-core:$any-latest-version" implementation "org.jetbrains.kotlinx:kotlinx-coroutines-android:$any-latest-version" }

+#### Step 2 - Hold a strong reference to VisaPushProvisioningInterface

+` var pushProvisioningInterface: VisaPushProvisioningInterface? = null `

+#### Step 3 - Initialize the VisaPushProvisioningInterface instance and implement the VisaPushProvisioningListener
+Initialize the VisaPushProvisioningInterface instance in the init() method of your class:
+`val pushProvisioningInterface = VisaPushProvisioningInterfaceFactory.createPushProvisioningInterface(listener)`